GoogleCloudPlatform/gcsfuse/docs/troubleshooting.md

 Most of the common mount point issues are around permissions on both local mount point and the Cloud Storage bucket.
 It is highly recommended to retry with --foreground --log-severity=TRACE flags which would provide much more detailed logs to understand the errors better and possibly provide a solution.

-### Mount successful but files not visible
+### Mount successful but files are not visible

-Try mounting the gcsfuse with --implicit-dir flag.
-Read the [semantics](https://github.com/GoogleCloudPlatform/gcsfuse/blob/master/docs/semantics.md) to know the reasoning.
+Try mounting the gcsfuse with `--implicit-dir` flag.
+Read the [semantics](https://github.com/GoogleCloudPlatform/gcsfuse/blob/master/docs/semantics.md#files-and-directories) to know the reasoning.

 ### Mount failed with fusermount3 exit status 1